Power your chatbot with knowledge graphs

 This level of intent matching is great for a lot of common chatbot interactions but it cannot deal with more complicated or novel domains.

 Combining data-driven AI with model-driven AI

-In order to solve this problem we combine the brute force strength of data-driven AI with model-driven AI.
+In order to solve this problem, we combine the brute force strength of data-driven AI with model-driven AI.
 In particular, instead of relying on intent matching as described above we also access the lower level analysis results (syntax analysis, entities, key phrases) and combine that with a knowledge graph of our domain.
 This knowledge graph (or ontology) connects intents, phrases, nouns and adjectives to concepts in our domain.

-We analyse the input from the user and use the results to navigate the knowledge graph and find a best guess of what the user was trying to say at a semantic level.
+We analyse the input from the user and use the results to navigate the knowledge graph and find the best guess of what the user was trying to say at a semantic level.
 We use that information to determine what the most appropriate next question to the user should be.
 If we are able to confidently position the user input on the knowledge graph we can continue the conversation while if we are missing some context we can reply with a much more focussed follow-on question in order to reduce ambiguity.